postmannen/ctrl/README.md

 The nodes will have a copy of the allowed public signing keys from the central server, and when a message is received, the signature is checked against the allowed public keys.
 If the signature is valid, the message is allowed to be processed further, otherwise it is denied if signature checking is enabled.

-Steward can be used either with no authorization at all, with signature checks only, or with ACL and signature checks.
+ctrl can be used either with no authorization at all, with signature checks only, or with ACL and signature checks.
 The features can be enabled or disabled in the **config.yaml** file.

 ##### Key registration on Central Server